How To Increase Running Distance: 10 Pro Tips to Up Your Volume Safely

 two people trail running.

-However, if you don’t normally run on soft surfaces, you shouldn’t suddenly jump ship and start doing all of your training off-road.
+However, if you don’t normally run on soft surfaces, you shouldn’t suddenly jump ship and start doing all your training off-road.

 Ironically, this can increase the risk of injury because running on uneven surfaces such as trails and grass requires lots of stabilizing work from small muscles controlling your feet, ankles, and hips.